HMS-Analytical-Software/sdmx-technical-documentation-rest/docs/registry_specification/3_Scope_of_the_SDMX_Registry_Repository.md

     metadata from the supplied URLs.

 ![](media/image6.png)
-/// caption
+///  figure-caption
-Figure 3: Schematic of Data and Metadata Discovery and Query in the SDMX-IM
+Schematic of Data and Metadata Discovery and Query in the SDMX-IM
 ///